Bio

 CDT Logo

-I'm investigating how text encoding in online webforms is embedding error in data systems by failing to accurately represent names outside of the Anglosphere.
-Many webforms don't take diacritical marks (so-called ‘special characters’ like the Irish síneadh fada or the French circumflex), so users often have to perform an anglicisation of their name in order to gain access to digital services, stripping out the accents so that their name is “acceptable” to the system.
-This is a racial micro-aggression, a systematic cultural erasure that is embedded in the infrastructure of layered technology systems, where the capabilities of the cutting edge are limited by the affordances of the foundations.
+I'm investigating how text encoding in online webforms is embedding error in data systems and digital identities by failing to accurately represent names outside of the Anglosphere.
+Many webforms don't take diacritical marks (so-called ‘special characters’ like the Irish síneadh fada or the French circumflex), so users have to perform an anglicisation of their name in order to gain access to digital services, stripping out the accents so that their name is “acceptable” to the system.
+This is a racial microaggression, a systematic cultural erasure that is lodged in the infrastructure of layered technology systems, where the capabilities of the cutting edge are limited by the affordances of the foundations.

 My research aims to highlight the social impacts of name misrepresentation on culture and identity, linking these to current discourse on data colonialism, linguistic imperialism and techno-solutionism.
-It also examines the potential technological impacts, including misalignment of personal data, and representational and cultural bias in NLP-enabled systems.
+It also examines the potential technological impacts, including the errors of today and potential representational and cultural bias in the NLP-enabled systems of tomorrow.

 The findings of this project are expected to offer new insights into social and cultural harms hidden within modern data infrastructures, the technological obstacles to effective and efficient natural language processing, and how these two issues intersect.
-I hope they will be useful to academics considering the social and ethical impacts of natural language processing, and helpful to developers, designers and policymakers involved in decision-making around the implementation of new technologies and the adoption of text encoding standards.
+I hope they will be useful to academics considering the social and ethical impacts of natural language processing, and those who work in multilingual NLP and digital access issues.
+In a wider context, the research should be helpful to developers, designers and policymakers involved in decision-making around the implementation of new technologies and the adoption of text encoding standards.

 Publications